NCERT Solutions Class 8 Civics Chapter 1 – Free PDF

 4. In each of the following situations, identify the minority.
 Write one reason why you think it is important to respect the views of the minority in each of these situations.

 (a) In a school with 30 teachers, 20 of them are male.

-Answer: Here, the minority is the 5 percent Buddhist population in the city.
+Answer: Here, the minority is the 5 per cent Buddhist population in the city.
 Their views should be respected.
-Just because they are in a minority with different religious beliefs, they should not be disrespected.
+Just because they are in the minority with different religious beliefs, they should not be disrespected.
 Any decision should be taken keeping in mind the religious feelings of the Buddhist population.

 (d) In a class of 50 students, 40 belong to more well-off families.

 Answer: In this case, the minority are the 10 students who do not belong to well-off families.
 It is important to keep their viewpoints in mind because they may not be able to contribute to the various expenses required by the school and they should not feel humiliated for the same.